marrink-lab/martini-workshop/02_protein_basics/tutorial.md

 ### Equilibration Simulation

 As the second step in our protocol, we need to perform a position-restrained (NPT) equilibration of the minimized system. _Martinize2_ has generated position restraints for the backbone beads (thanks to the `-p flag`).
-During the equilibration simulation, we'll use a timestep of *10fs*, a Berendsen thermostat, and position restraints (`define = -DPOSRES`).<br>
+During the equilibration simulation, we'll use a relatively small timestep of *10fs*, a Berendsen thermostat, and position restraints (`define = -DPOSRES`).<br>
-Now, perform the preprocessing and equilibration:
+Now we can perform the preprocessing and equilibration:

 ```sh {execute}
 mkdir -p eq